anoopt/london-tfl-journey-status-mcp-server/README.md

 Once you've tested with Postman, you can connect your MCP server to AI assistants:

+### For Local Development Setup (Option 2)

+If you're using the local development setup, you'll need to specify full paths:

 ### Claude Desktop

 **Step 1**: Use the same node and mcpServer.js paths from the Postman testing step.